diziet559/diziet559.github.io/season/season.md

 | 1 Ranged Weapon DPS      | 40                       |
 | +0.1 Ranged Weapon Speed | 120                      |

+Keep in mind that stat weights change as your gear changes, so this should only be used for small upgrades from the sets shown above.

 The last row shows why https://classic.wowhead.com/item=19107/bloodseeker is so good: Hunter dps scales nicely with weapon speed as this reduces clipping of the https://classic.wowhead.com/spell=75/auto-shot following your https://classic.wowhead.com/spell=20904/aimed-shot.